 As part of its Intelligent Transportation System (ITS) operations, the Turnpike Authority maintains a system of vehicle detectors that continuously measure traffic volumes and speeds along the Triangle Expressway.
-Traffic volumes along the project corridor have continued to increase during FY 2016, with year-over-year growth averaging approximately 21 percent.
-Average annual weekday traffic volumes for FY 2015 and 2016 are presented on the project map on the previous page.
+Traffic volumes along the project corridor have continued to increase during FY 2017, with year-over-year growth averaging approximately 13 percent.
+Average annual weekday traffic volumes for FY 2016 and FY 2017 are presented on the project map on the previous page.

-CDM Smith finalized the Comprehensive Traffic and Revenue Study for the Triangle Expressway in April 2009, and this document remains the certified forecast.
-Receipts totaling \$36.3 million for FY 2016 have exceeded the 2009 certified revenue forecast by 26 percent (see chart below).
-In addition, transponder revenues have increased by 33.5 percent when compared to FY 2015.
-This is due to increased marketing efforts in FY 2016.
+CDM Smith finalized the Comprehensive Traffic and Revenue Study for the Triangle Expressway in April 2009 and this document remains the certified forecast.
+Receipts totaling \$44.0 million for FY 2017 have exceeded the 2009 certified revenue forecast by 37 percent (see chart below).